-In my personal opinion, these two problems, the claim that some part of the Quran abrogated another part and that the hadiths surpass the authority of the Quran, are two very important issues that should be looked into seriously.
-Ahmet Ozel says that claiming that there is abrogation between the verses on jihad has no scientific point.
-I think the claim that one part of the Quran abrogates the other turns religion into a game in the hands of the jurists.
-Since we do not have a list showing how many of the verses are abrogated verses and how many of those are not, the people who put forward this claim have left the choice of selection to the jurists, and have left the religion to the mercy of those jurists in order to avoid a chaos.
-Muhammad Asad says that the abrogation claim has no Quranic basis, and in fact there is not a single reliable hadith which supports this idea.
+The claims that one part of the Quran abrogates another part and that the hadiths surpass the authority of the Quran require critical evaluation.
+Ahmet Ozel argues that claiming that there is abrogation between the verses on jihad has no scientific point.
+I think the claim that one part of the Quran abrogates another turns Islamic theology into a game in the hands of the jurists.
+Since we don’t have a list of abrogated and nonabrogated verses, those who put forward this claim leave the decision to the jurists, leaving religion at their mercy.
+Muhammad Asad contends that the abrogation claim has no Quranic basis; moreover, there is not a single reliable hadith which supports the idea.
 We must remember here that the allegation which tells us to punish a woman who has committed adultery by stoning her is derived from abrogation claims, although the sentence contradicts the Quran completely.
-If we wish to understand every subject within its context, we can achieve this only by preserving the wholeness of the Quran which requires us to oppose the abrogation claims.
-In order for some verses of the Quran to abrogate the others, there should be discrepancy between the Quranic verses.
-This allegation is in opposition with the verses claiming that there is no discrepancy in the Quran:
+We can properly understand every subject only by preserving the wholeness of the Quran which requires us to oppose abrogation claims.
+In order for some verses of the Quran to abrogate the others, there must be a discrepancy between its verses.
+This allegation is in violation of the verses claiming that there is no discrepancy in the Quran:

 Do they not consider the Quran?
 Had it been from other than God, they would surely have found therein much discrepancy.